liammcomp/Om-Patel/README.md

       * Finishing assignments on time
       * Showing teamwork with classmates

-* Manager 👨
-  * July 2021 - May 2024
-     * Managing employees
+* Wedding junior ushers
-     * Handling employees along with helping children
+* Working well with others
+* Lot's of experience doing different kinds of work that are used at other jobs

 ## EDUCATION: 🏫
-* Grand Blanc High School, — 3.98 GPA
+* Grand Blanc High School, — 2.95

     * August 2021 - Present

 ## SKILLS: 🧠

-* Time Management

 * Teamwork